 Those who habitually text while driving may not need stricter laws to motivate them - they might need to learn how to break a bad habit.
 The habits people carry while driving may start in driver’s education or end only when proper intervention has been taken.
 Traffic psychologists can help to see these patterns and habits and consult campaigns on initiatives that help people break bad habits.

 Driver education and testing.

 What needs to be on a driver’s test?
-When should people retake tests in order to renew their licenses?
-Changes to current programs have the potential to save lives and keep our road safer.
+When should people retake tests to renew their licenses?
+Changes to current programs have the potential to save lives and keep our roads safer.
 Traffic psychologists may be needed to study and assess what procedures are safest and what needs to be assessed before someone is put on the road.

 How to Become a Traffic Psychologist

 As you can see, there is much more to traffic psychology than you might think.
 The research findings that traffic psychologists can offer won’t just help Europeans on the road, either.
 This work has the potential to save many lives across the world - that’s a good reason to get into a career!

 Traffic psychology is a specialized branch, and pursuing a career requires specific training and guidance.
 The journey typically starts with a solid foundation in general psychology before diving into more specialized areas.
 Here's a more detailed roadmap:

 - Bachelor's Degree in Psychology or Related Field: While some universities offer courses in traffic psychology at the undergraduate level, your main focus should be building a strong psychology foundation.